 - Applications must be submitted online using SurveyGizmo:

-- The online application is now closed; digital kits will be available for free download in September 2018.
+- The online application is now closed; digital kits now available for free download

 - Overview includes application instructions and eligibility (please read before applying):